All Episodes

 I mean, they do not throw their people overboard, snurdly.

-They will protect liberalism, they will protect Dan Rather does what he did with that phony story, circle the wagons and give him a couple of wards.
+They will protect Dan Rather does what he did with that phony story, circle the wagons and give him a couple awards.

 But these guys don't do that.

-How many people, and I said, I remember wanted to throw Clarence Thomas away because they believe, well, even if Clarence Thomas is truthful, and even if she's lying, he's damaged.
+How many people, and I said, I remember wanting to throw Clarence Thomas away because they believe, well, even if Clarence Thomas is truthful and even if she's lying, he's damaged.

 How many people wanted to throw Sarah Palin overboard?